Earthquakes on May 3, 2026

 7.3 km---✓ ReviewedUSGS →

-A magnitude 2.5 earthquake was recorded 117 km S of Perryville, Alaska on May 3, 2026 at 19:33 UTC.
-At a depth of 7.3 km, the event was shallow crustal.
+This magnitude 2.5 event was detected 117 km S of Perryville, Alaska on May 3, 2026, with origin time 19:33 UTC.
+The event originated approximately 7.3 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 54.874°N, -158.810°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 54.874°, -158.810°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03